mmiele/TechnicalNotes/Authentication/bot-authentication-concepts.md

 <!-- work in progress -->
 In order for a bot to access protected online resources on behalf of the user, the bot must be authenticated.
 This authentication takes the form of a token based on the user's credentials.
 All this is accomplished by a set of components that are part of the **Azure Bot Service** architecture described below.

-1. **Bot Channels Registration**.
-This is the mechanism to *integrate* a bot within the Azure infrastructure, which allows the user to ommunicate with the bot to communicate via channels.
-The key elements that allow the integration are the following:
+1. **Bot Channels Registration application**.
+This is the mechanism to *integrate* a bot within the Azure infrastructure, which allows the user to communicate via channels with the bot.

-    1. **app ID**.
-This is the application ID to configure the bot.
-In a Csharp bot it will be assigned to  **MicrosoftAppId** in the `appsettings.json` file.
-    1. **client secret**.
-This is the application password to configure the bot.
-In a Csharp bot, it will be assigned to **MicrosoftAppPassword** in the `appsettings.json` file.
-    1. **bot URL endpoint**.
-This is the URL used to exchange messages with the bot.
-It has the following format `https://<your bot host name>/api/messages`.
-    1. **authentication connection**.
-The name you assigned to the connection when you create the Azure Active Directory (AAD) application to use as the identity provider.

 1. **Bot**.
 The bot can be hosted anywhere including Azure.
 If hosted in Azure, you can build an deploy it.

-1. **Azure Active Directory (AAD) application**.
-This AAD app is needed for each application that you want the bot to be able to authenticate on behalf of the user.
+1. **Identity provider application**.
+This application is needed for each protected resource the bot must access on behalf of the user.
 It is the **identity provider** which allows the bot to *access an external protected resource*, such as Office 365 MSGraph.
+The Azure Active Directory (AAD) is the identity provider to access Microsoft protected resources.
+Many other identity providers exist, for example GitHub, to access their protected resources.

-The following picture shows the architecture of the Azure Bot Service which uses the Azure AD for as the identity provider for authentication.
+The following picture shows the architecture of the Azure Bot Service which uses the Azure AD as the identity provider for authentication.

 ![Azure Bot Service architecture](../Media/Authentication/azure-bot-service-architecture.png)